 Now that we understand what all the parts do, it’s time to take a closer look at how all of this works.

-First, the refrigerant passes through the evaporator coils on the inside of the unit.
+First, the refrigerant passes through the evaporator coils inside the unit.
 As the liquid refrigerant evaporates, it absorbs the heat that surrounds the coil.

-Next, liquid refrigerant is sent to the compressor, which turns the liquid refrigerant into a gas which helps release excess heat into the air using the fan on the outdoor unit.
+Next, liquid refrigerant is sent to the compressor, which turns the liquid refrigerant into a gas that helps release excess heat into the air using the fan on the outdoor unit.